SAP/jenkins-library/documentation/docs/guidedtour.md

         space: '<your-space>'
         credentialsId: 'CF_CREDENTIALSID'
    ```
-   The key `CF_CREDENTIALSID` refers to a user-password credential you have to create in Jenkins.
-From the main menu click `Credentials` and add a `Username with Password` entry.
+   The key `CF_CREDENTIALSID` refers to a user-password credential you must create in Jenkins: In Jenkins, choose **Credentials** from the main menu and add a **Username with Password** entry.

    <p align="center">
    ![Add Credentials](../images/JenkinsCredentials-1.png "Add Credentials")
    </p>

-   For additional information about the configuration refer to the [common configuration guide][resources-configuration] and the [Cloud Foundry deploy step documentation][resources-step-cloudFoundryDeploy].
+   For more information about the configuration, see the [Common Configuration Guide][resources-configuration] and [cloudFoundryDeploy][resources-step-cloudFoundryDeploy].

-1. Commit the changes.
+3. Commit your changes.

-1. Run your Pipeline.
-From the Job UI click `Build Now`.
+4. To run your pipeline, choose **Build Now** in the job UI.

-## Complete Tour
+## Complete the Guided Tour

-Your application has been deployed into your SAP CP CF Space.
-Login and verify the status of the application.
+Your application has been deployed into your space in the Cloud Foundry space on SAP Cloud Platform.
+Logon to SAP Cloud Platform and verify the status of your application.

    <p align="center">
    ![Deployed Application](../images/SCPDeployApp-1.png "SAP Cloud Platform")
    </p>

-Click the application name to see the URL of the application.
-Open the `Route` and add `/users` to the URL.
-The application will return data.
+To view the URL of your application, choose the application name.
+Open the **Route** and add `/users` to the URL. **Result:** The application returns data.

-If your pipeline fails compare to the final [Jenkinsfile][guidedtour-sample.jenkins], the [config.yml][guidedtour-sample.config] and the [mta.yaml][guidedtour-sample.mta]
+If your pipeline fails, compare it to the final [Jenkinsfile][guidedtour-sample.jenkins], the [config.yml][guidedtour-sample.config], and the [mta.yaml][guidedtour-sample.mta].

 ## What's Next

-This Guided Tour introduced you to the basics of using `Project Piper`.
-By the concept of Pipeline as Code, Piper respectively Jenkins Pipelines are extremely powerful.
-While Jenkins Pipelines offer a full set of common programming features, Piper adds SAP specific flavors.
+You are now familiar with the basics of using project "Piper".
+Through the concept of pipeline as code, project "Piper" and Jenkins pipelines are extremely powerful.
+While Jenkins pipelines offer a full set of common programming features, project "Piper" adds SAP-specific flavors.
+Have a look at the increasing list of features you can implement through the project "Piper" [steps][resources-steps] and see the different [scenarios][resources-scenarios] to understand how to integrate SAP systems into your pipeline.

-The configuration pattern fosters simple pipelines which can be re-used by multiple applications.
-Read the documentation of the [configuration][resources-configuration] to understand its principle of inheritance and customization.
+The configuration pattern supports simple pipelines that can be reused by multiple applications.
+To understand the principles of inheritance and customization, have a look at the the [configuration][resources-configuration] documentation.

-The `Project Pipers` [steps][resources-steps] implement the SAP flavors.
-Have a look into the increasing list of features and visit the different [scenarios][resources-scenarios] to understand how to integrate SAP systems into your pipeline.

 [guidedtour-my-own-jenkins]:         myownjenkins.md
 [guidedtour-sample.config]:          samples/cloud-cf-helloworld-nodejs/.pipeline/config.yml